 One Lord, One Faith, One Baptism

-It is hoped that, in light of this reality, Trinityhaus could be a place where Christian catholicity can thrive, a Haus where God’s people–all of them–can learn about the Triune God, his ways, his works, a place for Christian dialogue and discussion about Scripture, theology, philosophy, and other interesting things.
+It is hoped that, in light of this reality, Trinityhaus could be a place where Christian catholicity can thrive, a Haus where God’s people–all of them–can live and learn about the Triune God, his ways, his works; it is a place for Christian dialogue and discussion about Scripture, theology, philosophy, and other interesting things.
 Feel free to chime in!
 (Perhaps seekers and skeptics would be intrigued as well; all are welcome to join the discussion.)
 The basic assumption behind this project is that what unites Christians is greater than those things that divide them.
-The base for our unity is our common faith in Christ, as given to us in The Apostles’ and Nicene Creeds.
-These are our Creeds, for they provide us with the foundation for our learning, worship, and unity.
+The base for our unity is our common faith in Christ, as given to us in the Apostles’ Creed.
+This is our Creed, for it provides us with the foundation for our learning, worship, and unity.